aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 ### S3 and CloudFront

-normally to serve static content, you would need to set up and configure s3 construct and cloudFront construct seperately, but one the advantages of CDK is you can build and share your own combination of construct and in our [AWS Solutions Constructs](https://docs.aws.amazon.com/solutions/latest/constructs) there many constructs open sourced for us to use, and I will be using `aws-cloud-s3` which does this out of the box with one line
+Normally to serve static content, you would need to set up and configure S3 and CloudFront seperately, but one the many advantages of CDK is that you can build and share your own combination of constructs and in our [AWS Solutions Constructs](https://docs.aws.amazon.com/solutions/latest/constructs) there many constructs open sourced for us to use, and I will be using `aws-cloud-s3` which does this out of the box with just one line

 ```
 const cloudFront = new CloudFrontToS3(this, "my-cloudfront-s3", {});
 ```

-one more thing to add currently our new bucket created will be empty and for our App to work out of the box, we need bootsrap it with a few images, this is where our Bucketdeployment Construct can be used
+One more thing to add, currently our new bucket created will be empty and for our App to work out of the box, we need to bootsrap it with a few images, this is where our [Bucketdeployment](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-s3-deployment-readme.html) Construct can be used

 ```
 new BucketDeployment(this, "DeployS3Images", {